PanIntegralus/open-on-spotify-extension/README.md

 # Open on Spotify

-Browser extension to open URLs inside Spotify Client with a click.
+Browser extension that allows you to open URLs in Spotify desktop client with a click.

 ## Attributing